greg-raven/grus/_posts/2016-09-14-halt-the-resettlement-of-refugess-from-terror-sponsoring-nations-until-national-security-risks-can-be-assessed.md

 ---
-title: 'Halt the resettlement of refugess from terror-sponsoring nations until national security risks can be assessed'
+title: "Halt the resettlement of refugess from terror-sponsoring nations until national security risks can be assessed"
 layout: post
 categories:
 - Letters